borgestrand/sdr-widget/AW_readme.txt

 WidgetControl.

 A word of notice: "Save" only writes the new parameter to MCU flash.
-You will need to reset the SDRWidget as well.
+You will need to reset the Widget as well.
 Clicking "Reset" in a WidgetControl implementation will take 5-8 seconds to take effect.
+Clicking the actual Reset button will be faster.

 Linux implementations of WidgetControl are:
 .py implementation and prerequisites... which will also work on Widows...
 .c implementation...

+For the AudioWidget you should use the following settings:
+- Board Type = usbi2s
+- ADC Type = none
+- Filter Type = fir (This setting controls a single GPIO pin for PCM5102)
+- Image Type = uac1_audio (or uac2_audio, see Listening to audio UAC2 above)
+- DAC Type = generic
+- Quirks = quirk_none for Windows and Mac, quirk_linux for Linux
+- IN Type = normal
+- LCD Type = hd44780
+- OUT Type = normal
+- Log Type = none